flimlib/flimlib/README.md

 Council Oxford Institute for Radiation Oncology] (http://www.rob.ox.ac.uk/), University of Oxford, as well as the [Laboratory for Optical and Computational Instrumentation](http://loci.wisc.edu/) at the University of Wisconsin-Madison.
-SLIM Curve is used for FLIM functionality in his TRI2 (Time Resolved Imaging) software.
 SLIM Curve is used for FLIM functionality in the Advanced Technology Group's [Time Resolved Imaging](https://www.assembla.com/spaces/ATD_TRI/wiki) (TRI2) software, as well as in the [SLIM Curve plugin for ImageJ](http://fiji.sc/SLIM_Curve).